 We are concerned about accessing educational support.

-Educational support is one of the major concerns for many families who access our service.
-There should be support within schools if a child has additional needs, without them requiring a diagnosis.
 There can be differences between what is noticed at school and at home and so it is helpful for parents to meet with the SEN department at their child’s school to share concerns and see what can be put in place to support them.
 There may be things that happen at school that add to a child’s stress, that then impact on home life.

-The Inclusion Adviser Team has a role in monitoring and supporting young people with educational needs.
+Within Kent, the Inclusion Adviser Team has a role in monitoring and supporting young people with educational needs.
 They are a team of experienced teachers and qualified SENCOs who work with schools supporting them to make sure that the right help and support is in place.
 They monitor EHCP provision as well.

-Families are able to make contact with the Inclusion Adviser team, who will consider any concerns and will respond explaining the best route for support.
-The Inclusion Adviser Team can be contacted directly by emailing tania.lawrence@kent.gov.uk
+Families in Kent are able to make contact with the Inclusion Adviser team, who will consider any concerns and will respond explaining the best route for support.
+The Inclusion Adviser Team can be contacted directly by emailing seninclusionadvisers@kent.gov.uk.

 Parents might find it helpful to seek advice and information from: